(ROP) retinopathy of prematurity is abnormal blood vessel development in the retina of the eye in a premature infant.

 ROP had been relatively rare because of the advancements in neonatal care.
 However, because more premature babies that would not normally have survived are able to be saved, the risk of ROP is on the rise.
 The threat and likelihood of ROP depends on how premature the infant is — the more premature and the more sickly, the more likely they are to develop ROP.
 Today in most hospitals premature infants are screened for ROP as a preventative measure.

 The ophthalmologist’s role is to detect and offer treatment for those affected.
-Unfortunately many qualified physicians have dropped this service from their practice due to the economic and liability issues involved.
-Our physicians are some of the few to offer this type of screening and care in the metro Atlanta area.
+Unfortunately many qualified doctors have dropped this service from their practice due to the economic and liability issues involved.
+Our doctors are some of the few to offer this type of screening and care in the metro Atlanta area.

 Treatment typically involves either laser therapy, cryotherapy, or some anti-vascular endothelial growth factor injections.